 Here, many governments left with “a sense of powerlessness… to impose respect for their national laws,” (de La Chapelle and Paul Fehlinger 2016) have developed a cyber-protectionist mindset, leading to calls for the protection of so-called “Internet sovereignty”.
 In this way, Chinese officials have turned to “Internet sovereignty” as a response to the extraterritorial extension of foreign internet platforms and content entering their borders, serving as a justification for the expansion of the ruling party’s so-called “Great Firewall”.

 And yet, these seemingly arcane technical debates over Internet governance and infrastructure do not occur inside a bubble.
 Rather they are very much subject to current events and geopolitics.
-In fact, in the wake of the Snowden revelations, many nation-states have assumed a defensive posture in regards to the protection of their data in cyberspace.
-Indeed, it would be fair to say that no single event has contributed to the reterritorialization of cyberspace — and all the consequences it entails — more than the Snowden revelations.
+In the wake of the Snowden revelations, many nation-states have assumed a defensive posture in regards to the protection of their data in cyberspace.
+In fact, it would be fair to say that no single event has contributed to the reterritorialization of cyberspace — and all the consequences it entails — more than the Snowden revelations.

 It is in this post-Snowden climate of mutual suspicion that governments now find themselves lobbying tech firms to install “backdoors” into their products, granting investigators access to the communications of suspected criminals.
 Meanwhile, data localization laws have gained greater traction in this post-Snowden environment, as governments, most notably in Brasilia and Moscow, look for ways to protect their citizen’s data from the prying eyes of foreign intelligence services (while preserving its utility for domestic spying).